 People with leukemia have many treatment options.
-The options for the treatment of leukemia are watchful waiting, chemotherapy, targeted therapy, biological therapy, radiation therapy, and stem cell transplant.
+The options for the treatment of leukemia are watchful waiting, chemotherapy, targeted therapy, biological therapy, radiation therapy.
 If your spleen is enlarged, your doctor may suggest surgery to remove it.
 Sometimes a combination of these treatments is used.

 The choice of treatment depends mainly on the following:

 - The type of leukemia (acute or chronic)